nnnsss999/llmattacks/docs/glossary.md

 ### Rapid Response
 A mitigation approach providing a short list of safe examples that guide the model away from harmful completions.

+### Agent Toolchain Privilege Escalation
+Using autonomous agents to chain external tools together and gain elevated system privileges or execute prohibited actions.

+### Attacker Disguiser
+A defensive strategy where one agent rewrites malicious prompts so that the target model does not recognise them as attacks, circumventing refusal mechanisms.

+### ASETF (Translate Suffix Embedding Attack)
+A jailbreak that appends adversarial suffix embeddings, often in translated form, to override the model's safety alignment.

+### CRLF Injection
+Exploiting carriage-return and line-feed characters in insecure outputs to inject unexpected headers or markup.

+### OWASP LLM04 DoS
+Denial-of-service vulnerabilities for language models as categorised in the OWASP "LLM04" guidance.

+### Language Games
+Interactive prompting techniques that gradually coax a model into unsafe behaviour through back-and-forth conversation.

+### Naturalistic Patch
+Seemingly innocuous images or audio that hide adversarial triggers for multimodal models.

+### AmpleGCG
+An approach that trains a generative model of adversarial suffixes to automate greedy coordinate gradient attacks.

+### BrokenHill
+Open-source tooling that scales Greedy Coordinate Gradient (GCG) prompt search across many target models.

+### JBFuzz
+Fuzzing framework that iteratively mutates prompts to discover jailbreaks with a high success rate.

+### ObscurePrompt
+Jailbreaking technique that relies on unusual encodings or Unicode tricks to hide malicious instructions.

+### PromptFuzz
+Systematic prompt fuzzing aimed at exposing unsafe completions and injection vectors.

+### GPT-4V Safety
+Research evaluating whether multimodal GPT‑4V models resist combined text and image-based jailbreaks.

+### Confident AI Jailbreak
+Case study demonstrating how social engineering convinced a commercial chatbot to disclose restricted information.

+### Dependency Hijacking
+Supply-chain attack where an adversary takes over a package name so that the victim inadvertently installs malicious code.

+### ApexHQ LatentSpace Attack
+Manipulating latent representations so hidden triggers survive safety filters, as reported by ApexHQ.